 However, there are secondary environmental benefits once you’re past the actual cremation.
 Since there is no body to bury, there is no land used for burial.
 You can easily forego the formaldehyde used in most traditional burials, and you also skip the casket, grave liner, and long-term cemetery maintenance.

-One solution to this problem is to make crematoria install filters in their ventilation systems.
+One solution to this problem is when crematoria install filters in their ventilation systems.
 This way there will be less impact on the environment but the carbon output is still significant.
 An eco-friendly alternative is bio-cremation, in which the remains are dissolved by an emission-free chemical and liquid process.

 Lastly, the harm to the environment caused by the cremation process may be different than what you might think: Roughly the environmental equivalent of a 500-mile car ride.
 Depending on your perspective, that may be more or less harmful than you are comfortable with, and the eco-friendly benefits of cremation may or may not outweigh those of traditional burial.